giellalt/dict-sms-mul/00readme.txt

          <semantics>
             <sem class="SENSE">PERCEPTION</sem>
          </semantics>

-3. pos values prefixed with 'mwe_' are useless: I had a chat discussion on that with Michael where I explained how it should be better modeled
-<t pos="mwe_v">be ill</t>

 4. lesson-attr in book node as well as string node in sem node are not accounted for in the pipeline whatsoever